 A

-, the output also includes the demand, impedance and combined balancing factors used to calculate spatial availability.
-Please note that the argumentfill_missing_ids
+logical.
+Whether to return spatial availability results aggregated by origin-destination pair (TRUE) or by origin (FALSE, the default).
+WhenTRUE, the output also includes the demand, impedance and combined balancing factors used to calculate spatial availability.
+Please note that the argumentfill_missing_idsdoes not affect the output whendetailed_resultsisTRUE.

 Value